- Learn about effective manual handling risk assessments to help protect employees.

 - What variations are there during the route, such as steps or varying heights?

-- How will external factors such as hot weather, fog, humidity or extremes in temperature affect the task?
+- How will external factors such as hot weather, fog, humidity, or extreme temperatures affect the task?

-- Where and how loads are stored or are accessed?
+- Where and how are loads stored and accessed?

 LITE is a reordering of the same key stages as TILE and stands for Load, Individual, Task and Environment.